onlysachd/Credit-Card-Fraud-detection/README.md

 # Credit-Card-Fraud-detection
 The notebook contains Credit card fraud detection code in python.
-Model is Trained using LogisticRegression, RandomForest and Support Vector Machine
+Model is Trained using LogisticRegression, RandomForest and Support Vector Machine algorithm.